Nsohko/WhisperSG/README.md

 #### 6.3.2 Finetuning

-As mentioned previously, the finetuning process is largely streamlined by the Huggingface transformers Sequence-to-sequence library.
+As mentioned previously, the finetuning process is largely streamlined by the Huggingface transformers Sequence-to-Sequence trainer.
 I have placed the jupyter notebook used for finetuning under `./finetuning/training`.
 Please ensure that the notebook is running on the WhisperSG (GPU) kernel created previously during setup.

 As with before, the paths to the local datasets & training hyperparameters can be easily modified as needed by adjusting the arguments at the top of the script in the args_class.
-Right now, the notebook is primarily only intended for use whe finetuning local datasets, for examples of finetuning notebooks for huggingface datasets, please see [here](https://github.com/vasistalodagala/whisper-finetune).
+Right now, the notebook is primarily only intended for use when finetuning with local datasets.
+For examples of finetuning notebooks for huggingface datasets instead, please see [here](https://github.com/vasistalodagala/whisper-finetune).

 Before the actual finetuning process, the notebook first downloads the foundational Whisper model.
 It then further preprocesses and augments the datasets.
 During this data processing stage (which uses the Huggingface datasets map function), occasionaly an error along the following lines pop up: `OS Permission Denied`.
 This can be safely ignored, and simply rerunning the notebook cell should fix it.
-Also note that it is during this stage where the raw audio files are converted into spectograms.
-These spectograms take up an extremely large amount of space (10+ times the size of the original audional files), so please ensure that you have sufficient space on your hard drive.
+Also note that it is during this stage where the raw audio files are converted into spectrograms.
+These spectrograms take up an extremely large amount of space (10+ times the size of the original audional files), so please ensure that you have sufficient space on your hard drive.
 Other than that, most other warnings in the notebook can be usually safely ignored.

 After completing the data preprocessing successfully, the notebook then saves the foundational whisper tokenizer in the output directory.
-After this it will initiate the finetuning process, during which it will save checkpoints of the finetuned model in the output directory, with a frequency based on the arguments provided earlier.
+After this, it will then initiate the finetuning process, during which it will save checkpoints of the finetuned model in the output directory, with a frequency based on the arguments provided earlier.
 Note that it appears that there is currently a bug with the huggingface trainer, where it only saves checkpoints of the finetuned model, without its tokenizer.
-To address this, we can simply copy the tokenizer files that were earlier to the root output directory into the model's folder.
+To address this, we can simply copy the tokenizer files that were saved earlier to the root output directory into the model checkpoint's folder.
 This is safe as the finetuning process does not modify the tokenizer.

 </br>
 <p align="center">